Best Moka Pots: Complete Buyer’s Guide

 Heat transferFast (easy to overheat)Slower (more forgiving)

-InductionNo (needs plate)Yes (if induction base)
+InductionNo (needs adapter plate)Yes (if induction base)

-CleaningRinse-only commonly recommendedEasier; less reactive
+CleaningRinse-only recommendedEasier; less reactive

 DurabilityGood, can dentVery high